Carcharodon: Fossil History and Evolution

 Carcharodon is well-represented in the fossil record by the Middle Miocene.
 The first widespread, cosmopolitan species being C. hastalis, with fossils recovered from North America, South America, Europe, Australia, and Asia.
-The modern great white shark has been posited to have evolved from C. hastalis, through a transitional species, C. hubbelli.
+The modern great white shark has been posited to have evolved from C. hastalis through a transitional species, C. hubbelli.

 Study of white shark taxonomy is complicated by nomenclature and repeated taxonomic reassignments of various species.
-C. hastalis, C. subserratus, and C. planus traditionally were placed in Isurus, given their superficial similarity to the teeth of mako sharks, leading many shark tooth collectors even in the present to refer to these extinct species as "makos."
+C. hastalis, C. subserratus, and C. planus traditionally were placed in Isurus, given their superficial similarity to the teeth of mako sharks, leading many modern shark tooth collectors to still refer to these extinct species as "makos."
 They were later reassigned to a new genus, Cosmopolitodus, a genus maintained as valid in some current literature, and considered a junior synonym of Carcharodon in others.
 C. hastalis has also been described as two morphotypes, "broad-form" and "narrow-form," which some authors have split into two species, C. plicatilis (xiphodon) and C. hastalis, respectively.
-C. subserratus has also been placed in yet another related genus, Carcharomodus, as C. escheri (the historically-used species name), but has recently been placed back in Carcharodon as C. subserratus.
+C. subserratus, historically known as C. escheri under the genus Carcharomodus, has recently been reclassified back in to the genus Carcharodon as C. subserratus.

-The fossil "mega-toothed" sharks like megalodon have also traditionally been placed in Carcharodon, but most current literature refutes this position, placing mega-toothed sharks in a separate family, Otodontidae, and genus, Otodus (Carcharocles).
+The fossil "mega-toothed" sharks like Megalodon have also traditionally been placed in Carcharodon, but most current literature refutes this position, placing mega-toothed sharks in a separate family, Otodontidae, and genus, Otodus (Carcharocles).
+Carcharodon caifassii is the other species in genus Carcharodon.
+It is a debated species, and is considered dubious.
+It lived in the Miocene and Pliocene period and was a possible ancestor of the great white shark (Carcharodon carcharias).